matthewjmiller/mattmiller/CV.md

 Saint Louis University, May 2012

-Thesis: *Gift Exchange in Early English Drama: Rhetoric and Sacrament
+Thesis: *Gift Exchange in Early English Drama: Rhetoric and Sacrament.*

 ### B.A.
 English and Religion